gpbl/react-day-picker/website/docs/api/interfaces/captionprops.md

 # Interface: CaptionProps

+Represent the props of the [Caption](../functions/caption.md) component.

 ## Properties

 ### displayIndex

 • **displayIndex**: *number*

-The index of the month.
+The index of the month being displayed (when `numberOfMonths` set).

 ___